advertise contact

 Bend at your elbows, lowering your chest down, no lower than 2 inches from the floor, keeping your head inline with your spine, looking slightly forward throughout the movement.
 Avoid dropping your head down towards the floor.

-Aim to make a right angle with your arms, holding for a split second, then return back to your starting position.
+Aim to make a right angle with your arms, holding for a split second, then push back up to your starting position.

 Keep a straight line through your spine, avoiding forcing your bottom into the air, and also arching of the back.

-The rhythm should be smooth, with one push every 2 seconds.
+The rhythm should be smooth, with one press / push up every 2 seconds.

 Stretch and Warm Up before you commence any exercise and aim to finish with some good stretching to let your body and mind recover.